CarikeBL/lets-learn-mcp/README.md

 **MCP (Model Context Protocol)** is a lightweight pattern for exchanging structured messages and context between orchestration layers, tools, and AI models.
-Think of it like a small set of agreed-upon HTTP endpoints and JSON shapes that let components talk to each other in a predictable way — e.g., sending context to models, requesting an action, or returning structured results.
+Think of it like a small set of agreed-upon HTTP endpoints and JSON shapes that let components talk to each other in a predictable way e.g. sending context to models, requesting an action, or returning structured results.

 In plain words: MCP helps different pieces of an AI system agree on how to ask